Tuesday, November 29, 2011

 Harrison had to then turn his attention to organizing the Bangladesh concerts and did not return to the project.

 Todd Rundgren came in to finish the record.
-Todd was really hard to work with, a real egomaniac and it was insufferable.
+Todd was really hard to work with.
 Baby Blue was recorded live except we overdubbed an acoustic, then Todd took the tapes off and did what he did to it.
 It was not an enjoyable experience working with him, but Straight Up was our best selling album.

 Rundgren salvaged a bit from the Emerick recordings, kept Harrison's work and proceeded to tape some new tunes.
 He also did the final overall mix, for which he was not credited.
 Despite the number of cooks, the finished album is sequenced beautifully and has a uniform sound.
 Pete Ham and Tom Evans wrote great material, as did Joey Molland.
 Melodic with fantastic harmony structure, their tunes rarely strayed beyond the five minute mark.
 "Day After Day" is a perfect example, with verses every bit as memorable as the chorus.
 They were so much more than a sugary pop act though, capable of delivering harder edged performances and were a tight unit on stage.